braintree/braintree_ios/V6_MIGRATION.md

 ## Supported Versions

 v6 supports a minimum deployment target of iOS 13+.
-It requires the use of Xcode 13+ and Swift 5.1+.
+It requires the use of Xcode 13+.
 If your application contains Objective-C code, the `Enable Modules` build setting must be set to `YES`.